declanbyrd/declanbyrd.co.uk/README.md

 ## License

-What you can use this site for:
+What you can use do with this code:

-- To see how I've built certain features.
+- Learn from it.
+Want to know how I did something, feel free to dig through the code.
+- Copying **parts** of this codebase, with attribution.

-What you shouldn't use this site for:
+What you shouldn't do with this code:

-- To create your own site by forking the code and changing the words.
-There are plenty of starter projects for 11ty which would be better suited and were made for this exact purpose.
+- Copy the whole codebase.
+There are plenty of [11ty starter projects](https://www.11ty.dev/docs/starter/) which are available - use those instead.